Galatasaray University

-Galatasaray University (Galatasaray Üniversitesi, Université Galatasaray) is a Turkish university established in İstanbul, Turkey in 1992, following an agreement signed in the presence of President François Mitterrand of France and President Turgut Özal of Turkey during a ceremony at Galatasaray High School, the mother school of the university.
-Turkey's Ambassador to France, Coşkun Kırca, played an important role in organizing the agreement.
-Galatasaray University is one of the most important members of the Galatasaray Community as Galatasaray High School and Galatasaray Sports Club, and is widely regarded as one of the most prestigious and notable universities in Turkey.
+Galatasaray University (Galatasaray Üniversitesi, Université Galatasaray) is a public university established in Istanbul, Turkey in 1992, following an agreement signed in the presence of President François Mitterrand of France and President Turgut Özal of Turkey during a ceremony at Galatasaray High School, the mother school of the university.
+Turkey's Ambassador to France, Coşkun Kırca, was instrumental in facilitating the agreement.